vipulnaik/working-drafts/simple-financial-advice.md

 Having $30,000 in a savings account or money market account will cover 6-12 months of expenses, and basically make you have to stop worrying about suddenly getting into a bad financial situation.
+Store this money in the form of liquid currency, typically the currency supported in your country of primary residence.
+With that said, if your country has problems of currency hyperinflation, you may want to store money in the form of another currency that is more stable but can quickly be exchanged with yours.

 In particular, get to this point before you put money into: